 Ever since I got pregnant, I’ve had many requests from female friends and followers for more information on nutrition to support conception.

-So today’s episode of The Stich is all about that!
+So today’s episode of The Sitch is all about that!

 Improving fertility doesn’t always require high-tech, expensive treatment.

 In fact, modifying diet and lifestyle factors alone can decrease the risk of infertility due to an irregular menstrual cycle by up to 66%.